Jacobharv00/e-commerce/README.md

   <img src="https://media.giphy.com/media/5wG597QP1fjG7xIfte/giphy.gif" alt="shopping cat"/>
 <p>

    > Have you been looking for a e-commerce store that sells the hottest and sleekest products?
 Look no further E-Boss is a e-commerce store where you can find everything you need to get your developer office all set up so you can start making those fancy instagram posts!
-Vist the homepage and start shopping and if there is something you are interested in buying but don't see on the website email me and I can start stocking that product!
+Visit the homepage and start shopping and if there is something you are interested in buying but don't see on the website email me and I can start stocking that product!

 ### 🏠 [Homepage](https://eboss.netlify.app) 🏠